CS2103JAN2017-T16-B1/main/docs/UserGuide.md

 > * The search is case sensitive. e.g homework will not match Homework
 > * The order of the keywords does not matter. e.g. homework due will match due homework
-> * Only names and tags are searched.
+> * Only names, description and tags are searched.
-> * Persons matching at least one keyword will be returned (i.e. OR search). e.g. Hans will match Hans Bo
+> * Tasks matching at least one keyword will be returned (i.e. OR search). e.g. CS2103 final exams will match finals bo rawr

 Examples:
 * find Milk
-* Returns a numbered list of undone tasks/events whose names/ tags contain buy Milk but not milk
+* Returns a numbered list of undone tasks/events whose names/description/tags contain buy Milk but not milk
 * find work family friends
-* Returns a numbered list of undone tasks/events whose names/ tags contain work, family or friends
+* Returns a numbered list of undone tasks/events whose names/description/tags contain work, family or friends

+### 2.3.1 Finding all tasks/events that matches the given priority level : `find `

+Finds tasks/events that matches a priority level.<br>

+Format: `find #KEYWORD`

+> * The search is case sensitive. e.g. h will not match H
+> * Only priority is searched
+> * Tasks matching the given priority will be returned.

+Examples:
+* find #h
+* Returns a numbered list of tasks/events that are labelled as high priority

+### 2.3.3 Finding all archived tasks/events containing the keyword in their names, description or tag : `find @`

+Finds tasks/events whose name/description/tags match a given keyword.<br>

+Format: `find @KEYWORD`

+> * The search is case sensitive. e.g homework will not match Homework
+> * Only names/descriptions/tags will be searched
+> * Task matching the keyword given will be returned.

+Examples:
+* find @Milk
+* Returns a numbered list of tasks/events that are archived and whose name/description/tags contain buy Milk but not milk

 ### 2.4.
 Listing all tasks/events : `list`